Italian Auxiliary Verbs for Beginners: Everything You Need to Know

 The past continuous tense uses stare as an auxiliary in its past imperfect form along with a gerund.
 Here’s the formula:

-You also may not have thought much about the role these words play as helpers.
+You may also not have thought much about the role these words play as helpers.
 By drawing attention to these verbs as auxiliaries, you should be able to better understand how they give meaning to sentences.

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)